Description of your participants

 ● Should be prepared to be recorded (audio/video/photograph) depending on research method

 We will likely need at least 2 participants in each research round of research with:

--Recruiting participants for regular user research activities.
-This may include (but is not limited to) in-depth interviews, contextual research, site visits, home visits, diary studies, card sorting, co-design workshops, usability testing and surveys
+-Recruiting participants for regular user-research activities.
+May include (not limited to) in-depth interviews, contextual research, site visits, home visits, diary studies, card sorting, co-design workshops, usability testing, surveys

--Managing the screening process to ensure participants meet specific criteria.
-This may include (but is not limited to) their experience with a particular health service/demographics/employment status/age/gender /disability
+-Managing the screening process, ensuring participants meet specific criteria.
+May include (but is not limited to) their experience with a particular health service, demographics, employment status, age, gender or if they have a disability

--Sharing information sheets and collecting informed consent in appropriate format using NHSX consent forms
+-Sharing information sheets, collecting informed consent in the appropriate format using NHSX consent forms

--Sending invitations to the research/reminders and joining instructions
+-Sending invitations to the research, reminders, joining instructions

--Sending necessary follow-up emails e.g. support leaflet/feedback/survey on their experience taking part
+-Sending necessary follow-up emails e.g. support leaflet, feedback survey

 The research will take place in different locations across England.
 This may include (but is not limited to) contextual site visits in GP practices, hospitals or health centres.
 In-depth interviews in participant's homes, co-design workshops and testing ideas in community centres, schools or research labs.

 The team is based in London and Leeds, but will travel to appropriate locations for user research depending on the needs of the research.